Why the Brain Is Not One of the Eight: The Zang-fu Logic Behind ECM’s Organ Selection

 • The brain-death state demonstrates the principle empirically: Zang-fu organs can sustain life briefly without brain function, but no Zang-fu activity means no life regardless of brain status.

-• This is why ECM has no “brain-dominant constitution” — and why mental and cognitive symptoms are treated through Zang-fu rebalancing rather than directly through the brain.
+• This is why ECM has no “brain-dominant constitution” — and why mental and cognitive symptoms are often addressed through Zang-fu rebalancing rather than the brain alone.

 Why the Brain in ECM Is Treated as a Consumer, Not a Producer